What is TischPDX?

 Rabbi Stone served as Oregon Board of Rabbi’s President from 2007-2009 and 2015-2017.
 In that capacity she co-founded Oregon’s Jewish indigent burial society Hesed Shel Emet, contributed to the recreation of the Portland Jewish Free Loan, helped to lead the creation of Portland’s new community mikveh Rachel’s Well, and led in the creation and filling of a new position of Portland Jewish Community Chaplain.
 In 2017 she became the convener of the Portland Interfaith Clergy Resistance, which focuses upon supporting efforts for police reform in the city of Portland and seeks to bear moral witness in the streets during protests.
 In 2018 she led the creation of an innovative outreach to unaffiliated Jews called TischPDX.
 She has served as adjunct faculty at Portland State University and Willamette University of Salem, Oregon.
 In 2018 she was honored to be the recipient of the City of Portland Human Rights Commission’s Lifetime Achievement Award.

-Eleyna Fugman, Co-Founder and Program Manager
+Eleyna Fugman, Co-Founder and Executive Director

 Kalyn Culler Cohen

 Kalyn (she/her) is nationally known for her work on the start-up and growth of social-purpose businesses focused on creating quality jobs in low-wage sectors including health care, childcare, landscaping and eco-cleaning.
 She also assists nonprofits with increasing leadership capacity, fund development and disseminating effective programs.